 There are various ways to create a break in the pattern.
-You can use a break in colour, shape, size, or texture.
+You can use a break in color, shape, size, or texture.
 Where you place this break is crucial.

 Food styling doesn’t end at using props.
 The backdrops you choose in food photography also matter a lot.
-Choose backdrops from the colour wheel to get a better composition.
+Choose backdrops from the color wheel to get a better composition.

-A colour wheel will tell you what colours work best together.
+A color wheel will tell you what colors work best together.
 It’ll help you make important choices in your props and backdrops.

-Cool and dark colours such as navy blue and black recede.
-Light or warm colours like yellow bring objects forward in your photo.
+Cool and dark colors such as navy blue and black recede.
+Light or warm colors like yellow bring objects forward in your photo.

 It’s best to stick with neutral or cool tones in your backdrops.
 Try blue, grey, brown, black, and white.
-But there are times when colours can really enhance a story.
+But there are times when colors can really enhance a story.

 Keep in mind that anything with an orange tone will be magnified by the camera.
 It can look really unappealing next to food.
 Put away that warm wood cutting board.
 Stick to something more neutral, like a deep espresso tone.

 This approach has its place.
-But using complementary colours is a wonderful technique to apply to food photography.
-Fresh fruit and vegetable look even better with their complementary colours.
+But using complementary colors is a wonderful technique to apply to food photography.
+Fresh fruit and vegetable look even better with their complementary colors.

-These are colours that appear directly opposite each other on the colour wheel, such as red and green, or blue and orange.
+These are colors that appear directly opposite each other on the color wheel, such as red and green, or blue and orange.

-The fruit or vegetable that you are shooting will dictate the colour scheme you can choose.
+The fruit or vegetable that you are shooting will dictate the color scheme you can choose.